King-Derp/sentiment_pipeline/reddit_scraper/README.md

 - Python 3.10 or higher
 - [Poetry](https://python-poetry.org/) for dependency management
 - Reddit API credentials (see below)
+- Access to a configured TimescaleDB instance (see project root `README.md` and `ARCHITECTURE.md` for setup).
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker and Docker Compose (for containerized deployment)

-All dependencies are managed through Poetry and defined in the pyproject.toml file, including:
-- asyncpraw (Reddit API client)
-- aiohttp (HTTP client)
-- python-dateutil (for accurate date calculations)
-- prometheus-client (for metrics)
-- pyyaml (for configuration)
-- typer (CLI interface)

 ### Installation